nubskr/nubmq/README.md

-# 🚀 nubmq: a high performant key-value cache engine ૮ ˶ᵔ ᵕ ᵔ˶ ა
+# 🚀 nubmq: a high performant key-value cache engine

 A blazing-fast KV store written in pure Golang without any dependencies with native pub-sub support, engineered for high-frequency, contention-heavy workloads.🚀